enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 Click on ```Install``` and watch your system install!

-## Debloating time!
+## Optional: Remove unwanted packages

 Open Konsole and edit this file: ```sudo nano /etc/zypp/zypper.conf``` Find this line: ``# installRecomends = yes`` and remove the # while also changing the yes to a no

-This will help with zypper not reinstalling bloat every time you update
+This will help with zypper not reinstalling unneeded packages every time you update

-Before updating we should start debloating
+Before updating we remove any packages that we don't want (this may be different for you so do your own research into each package)

-Here is a list of packages that I consider bloat and are safe to remove:
+Here is a list of packages that I don't want and are safe to remove without breaking the system as a whole:
 - discover (plus dependencies)
 - plasma5-desktop-emojier (Emoji Selector)
 - khelpcenter5 (Help)